Dipsingh/dipsingh.github.io/_posts/2023-09-10-Flow-Distribution-Across-ECMP.md

 switches.
 ECMP limitations have also started getting more attention with the surge in building fat-tree clusters in response to the GPU boom, where ECMP is the core, but due to lack of flow entropy, fabrics suffer from Poor hashing.

-In this article, we'll dive into ECMP, discuss its limitations, and use some statistical analysis to understand it better.
+In this post, we'll dive into ECMP and use some statistical analysis to understand the limitations better.

 # Introduction